pellse/assembler/README.md

         Transaction::new)
     .build();
 ```
 As we can see above, the declaration of a cache implementing `MapperCache` can be very verbose.
-Utility methods are provided to take care of the generic types verbosity and make it easier to define new implementations `MapperCache` via `newCache()`.
+Utility methods are provided to take care of the generic types verbosity and make it easier to define new implementations of `MapperCache` via `newCache()`.

 ### Third party cache integration